 Our criteria for choosing the best photography insurance companies start with photographers’ two main concerns: cost and coverage.
 Beyond that, we wanted to find insurers and brokers that make buying insurance easier, so we looked for certain online features such as simple applications, purchasing options, policy management platforms, and claims reporting.

 Why Photographers Need Insurance

 Photographers, even freelancers and sole proprietors, need to protect their business assets.
 Insurance does this by covering certain costs, like attorney’s fees if you’re sued or repair bills if your camera is damaged.
 Without business insurance, photographers would have to pay these expenses out of their own pockets.

 This is true for home-based businesses, too.
 Most homeowner’s policies exclude business activities, so photographers with home studios should consider getting commercial coverage.

 Photographers have several options when it comes to buying insurance.
-The best offer affordable policies that cover their key exposures, namely expensive equipment and client lawsuits, but that describes a lot of companies.
+The best companies offer affordable policies that cover photographers’ key exposures, namely expensive equipment and client lawsuits.
 Picking the right one for your photography business comes down to comparing offers based on price and policy terms.
-That way, you can see if your cheap photography insurance covers the risks you face.